jitterbit/npdynamodb/README.md

 [![npm version](https://badge.fury.io/js/%40jitterbit%2Fnpdynamodb.svg)](https://badge.fury.io/js/%40jitterbit%2Fnpdynamodb) [![Actions Status](https://github.com/jitterbit/npdynamodb/workflows/Test/badge.svg)](https://github.com/jitterbit/npdynamodb/actions)

 Forked from [noppoMan/npdynamodb](https://github.com/noppoMan/npdynamodb).
+This fork intends primarily to maintain the migration capabilities of the original package.
+No testing, beyond the original unit tests, is done on any area besides the migrator.

+---

 A Node.js Simple Query Builder and ORM for AWS DynamoDB.

 ## Motivation
-When I visited [here ](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB.html#query-property ) for the first time, I closed it in a moment.
+When I visited [here](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB.html#query-property) for the first time, I closed it in a moment.
 Because it is too long and hard to see to understand.
 So I decided to make client to handle DynamoDB more easier and it doesn't take waste of time to read documentation for it.